Citadel of Pamplona: The strength of the citadel

-The citadel of Pamplona has not suffered significant defensive attacks.
-It has rarely been besieged, although it has been taken.
-On February 16, 1808, Napoléon's French army under the command of General D'Armagnac, who, by the treaty of Fontainebleau with King Charles IV, was allowed to cross the Iberian Peninsula for the Invasion of Portugal.
-With a strategic ambush, he invaded the city.
-His troops entered on February 9, 1808, through the San Nicolás gateway (located in Segundo Ensanche, in the centre of Pamplona, at the crossroads of Calle Cortes de Navarra and Calle San Ignacio).
+The Citadel of Pamplona has not been subjected to many major defensive assaults.
+Although it was rarely besieged, it was captured on several occasions.
+One of the most significant events occurred during the Napoleonic Wars.
+On February 16, 1808, French troops under the command of General D'Armagnac took control of the city.
+Under the terms of the Treaty of Fontainebleau with King Charles IV, French forces were permitted to cross the Iberian Peninsula in preparation for the invasion of Portugal.

-The officers stayed in the nobles houses of the city and the rest of the soldiers, up to 4,000, were stationed in different areas.
-This situation was tense, which lead to a street brawl, resulting in one of the soldiers being stabbed to death.
-In the increasingly hostile environment, Napoleon ordered D'Armagnac to take over the city.
-The plan was to take advantage of a snowstorm on February 16, when French soldiers approached the city playing snowball games in front of the defenders.
-When they were near, they took out the weapons they had hidden in their clothes and managed to enter and take over the city.
+French troops first entered Pamplona on February 9, 1808, through the San Nicolás gate, located in what is now the Segundo Ensanche district, at the junction of Calle Cortes de Navarra and Calle San Ignacio.
+Officers were accommodated in noble residences, while up to 4,000 soldiers were quartered throughout the city.
+Tensions escalated, culminating in a street altercation in which a French soldier was killed.
+In response to the increasingly hostile situation, Napoléon ordered D'Armagnac to seize the city.
+Taking advantage of a snowstorm on February 16, 1808, French soldiers approached the citadel while feigning snowball games in front of the defenders.
+Once close, they produced weapons concealed in their clothing and succeeded in entering and occupying the citadel.

-Similar strategies were effectively used against the Napoleonic troops in other, later seizures of citadels and castles (the citadel of Barcelona and Montjuic Castle by Duhesme on February 28, the citadel of Figueras by Colonel Piat and The Mota Castle of San Sebastián).
+Comparable stratagems were later employed in other seizures during the Napoleonic period, including the capture of the Citadel of Barcelona and Montjuïc Castle by Duhesme on February 28, the citadel of Figueres by Colonel Piat, and the Mota Castle of San Sebastián.